IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_ssl_certificate.html.markdown

 }
 ```

-Example with the in-line certificates:
+You can also use an in-line certificate:

 ```hcl
 resource "ibm_compute_ssl_certificate" "test_cert" {